MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 - **Scale out to handle spikes:** Failing over to Azure OpenAI instances with capacity when throttled is another client responsibility that you need to control through configuration and custom logic.
 Updating multiple client configurations for new Azure OpenAI instances carries greater risk and has timeliness concerns.
 The same is true for updating client code to implement changes in logic, such as directing low priority requests to a queue during high demand periods.

-- **Load balancing/throttling:** The Azure OpenAI APIs throttles requests by returning a 429 response code to requests that exceed the Token-Per-Minute (Trusted Platform Module (TPM)) or Requests-Per Minute (RPM) in the consumption billing model or requests that exceed the provisioned throughput units (PTU) capacity for the pre-provisioned billing model.
+- **Load balancing/throttling:** The Azure OpenAI APIs throttles requests by returning a 429 response code to requests that exceed the Token-Per-Minute (TPM) or Requests-Per Minute (RPM) in the consumption billing model or requests that exceed the provisioned throughput units (PTU) capacity for the pre-provisioned billing model.
 Handling appropriate back-off and retry logic is left exclusively to client implementations.

 ### Security challenges